Section – Ais compulsory. All parts of this section are to be answered on the separately provided

 (if) Differentiate between naturalistic observation and case-study method.

-(iv) Write a short note on Autonomic Nervous System.
+(iv) Write a short note on the Autonomic Nervous System.

 (vi) Define attention.
 Enlist its objective and subjective factors.